UW-Parkside's Veterans Week to feature performance of 'Cry Havoc!'

-SOMERS — The University of Wisconsin-Parkside is commemorating veterans during the week following Veterans Day.
-Monday through Friday, Parkside will host Vet Week, a week of events and programming to support and inform about the issues and challenges student-veterans face.

-The sponsors of the events are Veterans Evolving To Scholars, the College of Arts and Humanities, the College of Social Sciences and Professional Studies, the History Department, the Shakespeare Prison Project in the Department of Communication, Student Health, Counseling and Disability Services, Continuing Education, and Community Engagement.

-The week will culminate in the performance of “Cry Havoc!” written and performed by Stephan Wolfert and directed by Eric Tucker.
-This one-man show combines Shakespeare and military experience and the issues faced by veterans.
+SOMERS — The University of Wisconsin-Parkside's week of commemorating veterans will culminate in the free performance of “Cry Havoc!” at 7 p.m.
+Friday, Nov.
+16, in the Main Stage Theater, 900 Wood Road.

+Written and performed by Stephan Wolfert and directed by Eric Tucker, this one-man show combines Shakespeare and military experience and the issues faced by veterans.
 “Cry Havoc!” has been performed across the United States and was performed off-Broadway in 2017.

-Stephan Wolfert is an actor, writer, and director and is a veteran of the U.S. Army.
-Wolfert served as a medic and infantry officer from 1986-93.
-Wolfert left the military for the theater after seeing a production of Shakespeare’s “Richard III.”
+Wolfert is an actor, writer and director, and is a veteran of the U.S. Army.
+He served as a medic and infantry officer from 1986-93, and left the military for the theater after seeing a production of Shakespeare’s “Richard III.”

-The performance, which is free and open to the public, is scheduled for 7 p.m.
-Friday in the Main Stage Theatre in the Rita Tallent Picken Regional Center for Arts and Humanities.

 Post a comment as